 The University of Georgia offers many outstanding programs for students to live and work in Washington, D.C. while earning academic credit.
 The following internship and fellowship programs provide exceptional opportunities for students to pursue their academic and professional goals in our nation’s capital.

 Office of Government Relations Federal Internship

-Additionally, interns will have the opportunity to network with government leaders and UGA alumni working in the state capitol.
-This internship is open to students only and provides a stipend of $1,500.
+Additionally, interns will have the opportunity to network with government leaders and UGA alumni working in the United States capital.
+This internship is open to UGA students only and provides a stipend of $1,500.